Cray-HPE/docs-csm/operations/power_management/Power_On_and_Start_the_Management_Kubernetes_Cluster.md

 1. Check whether CFS has run NCN personalization on the management nodes.

-    When the "Configuration Status" is set to "configured" that node has completed all configuration layers for post-boot CFS.
+    If a node has its `Configuration Status` set to `configured`, then that node has completed all configuration layers for post-boot CFS.

-    If any nodes have "Configuration Status" set to "pending", there should be a CFS session in progress which includes that node.
+    If any nodes have `Configuration Status` set to `pending`, then there should be a CFS session in progress which includes that node.

-    If any nodes have "Configuration Status" set to "failed" with "Error Count" set to 3, then the node was unable complete a layer of configuration.
+    If any nodes have `Configuration Status` set to `failed` with `Error Count` set to `3`, then the node was unable complete a layer of configuration.

     ```bash
     ncn-m001# sat status --filter role=management --filter enabled=true --fields \
                   xname,aliases,role,subrole,"desired config","configuration status","error count"
     ```

     Example output: